andreaskeller96/HoloLens2-IRTracking-Sample/README.md

 # On-Device HoloLens 2 IR Tracking Sample

-This project contains a sample scene showcasing how to use track passive IR sphere markers using only the HoloLens 2 sensors.
+This project contains a sample scene showcasing how to track passive, retro-reflective IR sphere marker arrays using only the HoloLens 2 sensors.

 ## How to use